ImranDataScientist83/healthcare-covid-analysis/01-AI-ML-ENGINEERING-PROJECTS/README.md

 This repository demonstrates production-grade ML engineering capabilities across the complete machine learning lifecycle, aligned with workflows commonly used in modern large-scale AI and data platforms.

 ---

+The following architecture illustrates the end-to-end AI/ML engineering workflow implemented across the 10 notebooks.

 ## 🏗️ End-to-End ML Engineering Workflow Architecture